khdelphine/NFA-Leaflet-and-D3-Dashboard/README.md

 # NFA-Leaflet-and-D3-Dashboard

 Visualizing Ecological Footprint Data
-* This is an interactive visualization of ecological footprint and biocapacity data per country.
+* This is an interactive dashboard visualizing the ecological footprint and biocapacity data per country.
 * The main data comes from the nonprofit Global Footprint Network.
 * I prepared the data layers in QGIS and delivered them in GeoJSON.
 I built the basemap with QGIS and Tilemill based on the open-access Natural Earth dataset, and delivered it as multiscale tiles, including a transparent layer for the labels.